 'This' and 'these' are called demonstratives.
-It means they indicate and point to a person or object which is close to us.
+It means they point to a person or object close to us.
 This 'closeness' can be physical and temporal, i.e. it can be related to the physical position of the thing or object or it can refer to the nearness in time.

 Uncountable Nouns: This or These?